 - If your dependent is a student, your expense may be different when school is not in session.

-- Keep in mind you may only claim dependent care expenses for children age 12 and under.
+- Keep in mind you may only claim dependent care expenses for children under the age of 13.
 For example, if your 12-year-old child turns 13 in March, expenses incurred after March will not be reimbursable.

 Determine Your Annual Contribution Carefully

-Before enrolling in a Dependent Care FSA, use the PayFlex Dependent Day Care Expense Planning Worksheet to help determine your annual dependent care costs.
+Before enrolling in a Dependent Care FSA, use the PayFlex Dependent Care savings calculator on the PayFlex website (scroll down to view the calculator) to help determine your annual dependent care costs.

 When determining your annual contribution, it may be helpful to estimate your expenses on a monthly basis, since the amounts may fluctuate throughout the plan year.
 For example, there may be times when you will not incur dependent care expenses, such as family vacations, school breaks, etc., or a time when your expenses will change, such as when your child reaches school age.